Tradetobefree.com, LLC, Investment Advisory Services, Cary, NC

 Talk and opinion on stocks abound online, but the big money speaks louder than words.
 You can follow the big money using technical analysis to identify the strength of the long-term trend and earnings flag consolidation.

-As a bonus, the earnings flag generally has much less volatility around the entry point.
+We say this because the earnings flag generally has much less volatility around the entry point.
 With hundreds of earnings reports coming out each day during earnings season, many large investors will sift through the reports and other information and begin to take large positions days or weeks later after the volatility settles down after earnings.

-Earnings Flags vs Pennants
+What is an Earnings Flags vs a Pennant?

 Then the price generally either starts to move sideways or make lower lows on a daily candlestick chart.
 A “pennant pattern” occurs when a consistent downward slope to the pullback develops with another trend-line connecting the lows in the consolidation.